oVirt/ovirt-site/source/documentation/admin-guide/chap-Backups_and_Migration.html.md

 ### Migrating the Engine Database to a Remote Server Database

 You can migrate the `engine` database to a remote database server after the oVirt Engine has been initially configured.
 Use `engine-backup` to create a database backup and restore it on the new database server.
-This procedure assumes that the new database server has Red Hat Enterprise Linux 7 installed and the appropriate subscriptions configured.
+This procedure assumes that the new database server has Enterprise Linux 7 installed and the appropriate subscriptions configured.
 See "Subscribing to the Required Entitlements" in the [Installation Guide](/documentation/install-guide/Installation_Guide/).

 **Migrating the Database**